KishanBagaria/dAbot/README.md

 ### How to bypass bot detection

-At some point, you might get an error message saying that **DeviantArt has detected automated logins** and/or bot usage when trying to login.
-This is because DeviantArt doesn't like bots, and will try to block login access to the website if it detectes that automated tools are being used.
+DeviantArt doesn't like bots, and will try to block login access to the website if it detects that automated tools are being used.
+At some point when trying to login, you might get an error message saying that **DeviantArt has detected automated logins** _(i.e. bot usage)_.

 This is a recent security measure that _Wix_ -- the parent company of DeviantArt -- has introduced in order to prevent bots from accessing the website.

-If the issue seems to continue, you can choose to bypass it by providing a special kind of _token_ to dAbot.
-The token can be acquired by installing a userscript and solving a captcha.
+A method has been discovered by [DRSDavidSoft](https://github.com/DRSDavidSoft) that allows dAbot to bypass bot detection; which works by providing a special kind of _token_ that can be acquired by solving a captcha.

+Once you solve the captcha and provide the results to dAbot, you'll be able to instantly regain login access to your account.

+You can acquire this token [manually](https://github.com/KishanBagaria/dAbot/issues/21), or automatically by installing a userscript.

 The instructions to install the userscript and solving the captcha are available here:  https://deviantart.com/perimeterx

-Once you solve the captcha and provide the results to dAbot, you'll be able to instantly regain login access to your account.

-This method was discovered and introduced by [DRSDavidSoft](https://github.com/DRSDavidSoft).

 ## Disclaimer

 I don't intend to maintain this tool (except for some occasional changes).
 I developed this as a personal project back in 2014 and three years later, it wasn't doing much good sitting around, so I put it out here.
 DeviantArt is going to release breaking changes with [eclipse](https://deviantarteclipse.com), which means this bot will most certainly stop working when it is released.
 The code can be refactored a lot and sped up to 100x using asynchronous connections.
 If you're a developer interested in hacking the code, you should definitely look into that.

-## Alternatives

-You might want to have a look at the [dADroid](https://www.deviantart.com/dADroid-bot) project once this bot stops to function.